aaronNGi/bar.sh/README.md

 ## Description

 bar.sh is a simple, modular and efficient POSIX shell script with minimal use of sub-processes.

-It is controlled via named pipe instead of signals and simply prints the bar content to stdout.
-The individual bar modules can run at different update intervals or be updated asynchronously via named pipe.
+### Features

+* Portable
+* Minimal use of sub-processes
+* Configured via config file
+* Controlled via named pipe
+* Bar content is printed to stdout
+* Bar modules are re-ordered and enabled via filesystem (mods-enabled.d)
+* Bar modules with separate update intervals
+* Bar modules can be triggered to update via IPC (named pipe)
+* Bar modules which only show for a short period of time after being triggered
+* Commands for exiting and reloading the bar script

-## Preview
+### Preview

     cpu:34C  fan:0rpm  mem:20%  wifi:82%  bat:48% 20%+  Jan-01  12:00

-## Details
+### Details

-In it's main loop, bar.sh only calls date(1) every minute, while all other bar modules use shell built-ins only.
+In it's main loop, bar.sh only calls date(1) every minute, while all other bar modules use shell built-ins only (alsa\_volume uses `amixer` but is only called when triggered via named pipe).

 It avoids external commands by using sysfs and procfs wherever possible, which make it more of a linux statusbar, in it's default configuration.
-However, it's rather easy to rewrite the different modules for other OSes like *BSD.
+However, it's rather easy to rewrite the different modules for other OSes like \*BSD.

 The various bar modules update at different time intervals but can also be individually triggered to update via named pipe.